stevetease-die

 All the energy.

 The last fifteen seconds or so of the song has the pianist (Cat himself) banging out some heavy chords on the piano.
-If you have your levels right it should sound like there is a real piano at the back of the room and that someone is really banging on it.
-It’s a powerful coda to the song.
+If you have your levels right it should sound like there is a real piano at the back of the room and that someone is really banging on it, a powerful coda perfectly fitting for such an emotionally stirring song.

 (more…)